KDE/documentation-docs-kdenlive-org/troubleshooting/installation_troubleshooting.rst

 An MLT dependency is missing and it is required to install it.

-**SDL** is used to output audio.
+- **SDL** is used to output audio.
 Install `libsdl 1.x` from your package manager.

-**Avformat** is the FFmpeg module.
+- **Avformat** is the FFmpeg module.
 Make sure you have ffmpeg installed on your system.

+- **XML**: Make sure libxml2 is installed.
+On Windows, ensure that no conflicting libxml2.dll is placed in `C:\Windows\System32` or comparable folders.
+If you find a `libxml2.dll` there, try to rename it to `libxml2.old.dll` and then to restart kdenlive.
+Note that renaming libxml2.dll in System32 may break whichever other app has put libxml2.dll there.

 The following codecs were not found on your system…
 ----------------------------------------------------